-One of the best ways is to simply make unhealthier foods less available by taking a closer look at what you’re stocking in the pantry and the fridge.
-Here, we’re going to show how to make it much easier to ensure you always stay well-stocked in the good and avoid the bad.
-Trying to find healthy food near me?
+One of the best ways is to make unhealthier foods less available by taking a closer look at what you’re stocking in the pantry and the fridge.
+We’ll show you how to make it much easier to stock up on the good while avoiding the bad—trying to find healthy food near me.
 Well, you?

 Make a meal plan

 Healthy meals are best planned in advance.
 While you’re out and about, shopping, it’s all easy for the convenience of picking up a processed meal to take over.
-Cut down the time you spend shopping, and make sure that you have nutritional meals planned out in advance so that the trip is spent picking up what you already know that you want.
+Cut down the time you spend shopping, and ensure that you have nutritional meals planned out in advance so that the trip is spent picking up what you already know you want.

 There is a range of meal planning websites that can help you find meals based on the ingredients you want to buy, what your health goals are, and even how much of a shopping budget you have.